Jambon

 Twenty million jambons were purchased by Irish consumers in 2020.
 Following the trend of meat-free sausage rolls, vegan jambons have also been available since 2020.
 These pastries are produced in a similar manner, using meat substitutes and cheese analogues for the filling.

 Jambons are known in France as paniers feuilletés au jambon et au fromage (puff pastry baskets with ham and cheese).

+On March 19, 2021, Jambons Limited registered a trademark in Ireland for 'Jambons'.
+The trademark covers two images of text of the word 'Jambons'.
+Jambons Limited also registered another 'Jambons' trademark in the United Kingdom on October 8, 2021.

+Variants

+Jambons Limited, part of the Golden Bake Group in Ireland, markets several variants of jambons, including: